-Review your class schedule to be certain you are taking courses relevant to post high plans.
+Review your class schedule to be sure you are taking courses relevant to post-highs.
 Be aware of college preparatory requirements.

-Review your transcript to make sure you have met all of Hulett High School graduation requirements.
+Review your transcript to ensure you have met all Hulett High School graduation requirements.
 Requirements can be found in the Hulett High School handbook.

-Review your transcript to make sure you are on track to for the Hathaway Scholarship if you plan to go to a Wyoming college in the future.
+Review your transcript to ensure you are on track for the Hathaway Scholarship if you plan to go to a Wyoming college.
 There are new guidelines regarding weighted credit for college courses taken you will need to be aware of.

-Review and discuss the options available to you after graduation: work force, military, certifications, technical or trade school, junior college, or university.
+Review and discuss the options available after graduation: workforce, military, certifications, technical or trade school, junior college, or university.

 Young men who turn 18 must register with the Selective Service; failure to do so may result in future problems with financial aid applications. www.sss.gov

-The Armed Services Vocational Aptitude Battery (ASVAB) will again be offered at HHS in October.
-It has an excellent career inventory which is helpful for all students.
-You can take this assessment as many times as you would like as long as there is a month in between so if you would like to retake the ASVAB in October you may.
-We are required to share your information with the armed service so you may receive information from the various branches.
+The Armed Services Vocational Aptitude Battery (ASVAB) will again be offered at Moorcroft in October.
+It has an excellent career inventory, which is helpful for all students.
+You can take this assessment as many times as you would like as long as there is a month in between, so if you would like to retake the ASVAB in October, you may.
+We must share your information with the armed services so you may receive information from the various branches.

-Seniors are encouraged to retake or retake the ACT in September, October or December.
-Test preparation materials are available on the ACT website in addition we have study guides available in the Counseling Office you can check out.
+Seniors are encouraged to retake the ACT in September, October or December.
+Test preparation materials are available on the ACT website; we also have study guides in the Counseling Office you can check out.
 Students with documented disabilities may qualify for special accommodations.
 Fee waivers are available in the Counseling Office.
 Information is available at www.ACT.org.
 You can take the ACT as many times as you would like.
 The ACT now has super scores!
 Check with your programs and schools as to if they allow super score results.

-Some seniors may need to take the SAT, especially if you intend to apply to a private or coastal university.
+Some seniors may need to take the SAT, especially if they intend to apply to a private or coastal university.

 Send off school application forms before December!

-Get involved in the GEAR UP program.
-New information is out.
+Get involved in the GEAR UP program and be aware of deadlines.

-To qualify for financial aid in college, complete the FAFSA as soon as possible after October 1st!
-We will have a Financial Aid Night to assist you and your families with this.
+To qualify for financial aid in college, complete the FAFSA as soon as possible after December 1st.
+There are things we can do starting in October, so you are ready.
+We will have a Financial Aid Night to assist you and your families.
 The correct website for financial aid is www.fafsa.ed.gov.

 Take advantage of Dual Enrollment through EWC.
 The schedule of days our representative will be here is posted.

-Please remember to order announcements, cap, tassel and gown.
+Please remember to order announcements, caps, tassels, and gowns.

 Get your senior pictures to Ms. VanSickle for the class composite and newspaper.

-Utilize Power School Portal to ensure your GPA is as high as possible and/or that you are successfully completing your required courses.
+Utilize Power School Portal to ensure your GPA is as high as possible and/or you are completing your required courses.